This article is part of the series “Common Beginner Questions“.

 Questions you should ask yourself:

 - Do I have any incentive to lie to you about the prerequisites?
-Why would I want to have a bunch of frustrated students who rate the course poorly?
+Why would I want to have a bunch of frustrated students who won’t go on to buy more courses in the future?

 - Does it make sense for the student to decide whether or not they meet the prerequisites, or the instructor?